apify/apify-docs/content/academy/web_scraping_for_beginners/data_collection/node_continued.md

 # [](#finish-scraper) Finish Node.js scraper

-In the first part of the Node.js tutorial we downloaded the HTML of the <a href="https://www.alexa.com/topsites" target="_blank">Alexa Top Sites index</a> and parsed it with Cheerio.
-Now, we will replicate the collection logic from the [Collecting Data with DevTools]({{@link web_scraping_for_beginners/data_collection/using_devtools.md}}) chapters and finish our scraper.
+In the first part of the Node.js lesson we downloaded the HTML of the <a href="https://www.alexa.com/topsites" target="_blank">Alexa Top Sites index</a> and parsed it with Cheerio.
+Now, we will replicate the collection logic from the [Collecting Data with DevTools]({{@link web_scraping_for_beginners/data_collection/using_devtools.md}}) lesson and finish our scraper.

 ## [](#querying-with-cheerio) Querying data with Cheerio